 As a result of Prop.
 Code Sec.
-5.061, contracts for deed (sometimes called "land sales contracts" or just "land contracts") are all but dead in Texas residential transactions.
-This is a far cry from the old days when contracts for deed were common, particularly in rural areas, where it was literally the "wild west" in terms of deals of this type.
+5.061, contracts for deed (sometimes called "land sales contracts" or just "land contracts") have all but vanished from Texas residential transactions.
+This is a far cry from the old days when contracts for deed were common, particularly in rural areas, where it was literally the wild west in terms of dollar-down deals.

 Lease-Options in Residential Transactions

 Although not technically a form of owner finance, lease-options were a traditional way for investors to get less-than-qualified buyers into a home.
-These too are now considered to be "executory contracts" and are subject to Prop.
+These too are now considered to be executory contracts and are subject to Prop.
 Code Sec.
 5.061.
-Note that there is an exception for lease-options shorter than six months and, of course, commercial transactions are not covered.
+There is an exception for lease-options shorter than six months and, of course, commercial transactions are not covered.

 Lease-options continue to have a role in short-term residential transactions and in commercial deals, but are otherwise less common given the substantial risk to the seller.
-For more information on lease options, see our companion article Lease-Options in Texas.
+Read Lease-Options in Texas.

 Traditional Owner Finance

 A traditional owner-financed transaction involves conveying paid-for property to a buyer by warranty deed, with the seller taking back a real estate lien note secured by a deed of trust.
-There are no worries about an existing lien-holder; therefore the deed of trust put in place by this seller financing becomes a first lien against the property.
+There are no worries about an existing lien-holder; therefore the deed of trust put in place usually becomes a first lien against the property.
 If the buyer defaults, the seller can foreclose in the usual manner.
-Since Texas has a swift non-judicial foreclosure statute, the seller is in a good position to enforce his rights in event of default.
+Since Texas has a swift non-judicial foreclosure statute, the seller is in a good position in event of default.

-Traditional owner-financed transactions often close in a lawyer´s office without title insurance – although it is prudent for a buyer in such transactions to at least obtain a title report that indicates what liens, lawsuits, and judgments may exist that affect the property.
+Traditional owner-financed transactions often close in a lawyer’s office without title insurance, although it is prudent for a buyer in such transactions to at least obtain a title report indicating what liens, lawsuits, and judgments may affect the property.

 So long as the property is the seller’s homestead or is being sold to a family member, the S.A.F.E.
 Act licensing requirement does not apply.

 The first point to realize is that wraparound transactions are a form of owner finance.
-Wraps (sometimes referred to as subordinate-lien financing) have become more popular since the 2005 changes to the Property Code limited the utility of lease-options.
-A wrap is a creative device that leaves the original loan and lien in place when the property is sold.
-The buyer makes a down payment and signs a new note to the seller (the wraparound note) for the balance of the sales price.
-This wraparound note, secured by a new deed of trust (the wraparound deed of trust), becomes a junior lien on the property.
+Wraps have become more popular since the advent of the executory contract rules.
+A wrap leaves the original loan and lien in place when the property is sold.
+The buyer makes a down payment and signs a new note to the seller (the wrap note) for the balance of the sales price.
+This wrap note, secured by a new deed of trust (the wrap deed of trust), becomes a junior lien on the property.

-Money flows as follows: the buyer makes monthly payments to the seller on the wraparound note and the seller in turn makes payments to the original lender.
-The original lender´s note is referred to as the "wrapped note," and it remains secured by the "wrapped deed of trust."
-Note that is possible to wrap more than one prior note (e.g., an "80/20").
+Money flows as follows: the buyer makes monthly payments to the seller on the wrap note and the seller in turn makes payments to the original lender.
+The original lender’s note is referred to as the "wrapped note," and it remains secured by the "wrapped deed of trust."
+It is possible to wrap more than one prior note (e.g., an "80/20").

-There are three basic types of land trusts used by real estate investors: (1) an “anonymity trust” (our term) designed to hold property without disclosing the names of any principals; (2) an “entry trust” (our term) used as a tool to acquire and then transfer real estate by means of an assignment of beneficial interest (sometimes called an "Illinois Land Trust"); and (3) an “exit trust” (our term again) designed to hold title to real estate while a credit-impaired buyer does credit repair until able to obtain a conventional loan to take the property out of trust.
+There are three basic types of land trusts used by real estate investors: (1) an “anonymity trust” (our term) designed to hold property without disclosing the names of any principals; (2) an “entry trust” (our term) used as a tool to acquire and then transfer real estate by means of an assignment of beneficial interest; and (3) an “exit trust” (our term again) designed to hold title to real estate while a credit-impaired buyer does credit repair until able to obtain a loan to take the property out of trust.
 We will examine each in turn.

-(2) In the case of the entry trust, an investor coaxes a distressed seller into transferring property by recorded deed into a trust, after which the seller then executes an unrecorded assignment of beneficial interest to the investor.
+(2) Entry Trust.
+In the case of the entry trust, an investor coaxes a distressed seller into transferring property into a trust, after which the seller executes an unrecorded assignment of beneficial interest to the investor.
 This is usually done in anticipation of a foreclosure.
-However, these trusts do not delay or stop foreclosure unless the investor is willing to reinstate the loan and/or continue to make payments until the property is sold.
+However, these trusts do not delay or stop foreclosure unless the investor is willing to reinstate the loan and/or continue making payments until the property sells.

-A significant risk, from the investor´s point of view, is that the original seller may still be able to transfer the property to someone else, in defiance of the unrecorded assignment of beneficial interest that has been given to the investor.
-For this reason, depending on the circumstances, a “subject to" deed may be a simpler and better solution than an entry trust.
-If asset protection is important, then the grantee on the subject to deed should be the investor´s LLC.
+A significant risk, from the investor=s point of view, is that the original seller may still be able to transfer the property to someone else in defiance of the unrecorded assignment of beneficial interest that has been given to the investor.
+For this reason, depending on the circumstances, a “subject to@ deed may be a simpler and better solution than an entry trust.
+Since asset protection is important the grantee on the “subject to” deed should be the investor’s LLC.

-(3) In the exit trust, the trustor/investor is the seller.
-Property is conveyed into a land trust that acts as a temporary "parking place" for the property while a credit-impaired buyer (the trust beneficiary) takes immediate possession and works to obtain conventional financing in order to purchase the property outright at a specified price.
+(3) Exit Trust.
+In the exit trust, the trustor/investor is the seller.
+Property is conveyed into a land trust that acts as a temporary parking place for the property while a credit-impaired buyer (the trust beneficiary) takes immediate possession and works to obtain inancing in order to purchase the property outright at a specified price.
 Sound similar to a lease-option?
-It is, except that beneficial interests in a trust are personal property, not real property, and therefore arguably do not fall under the executory contract provisions of the Prop.
-Code Sec.
-5.061 et seq.
+It is, except that beneficial interests in a trust are personal property, not real property, and therefore arguably do not fall under the executory contract rules.

 What if the property to be conveyed still has a lien on it?
-Owner financing while an underlying loan is in place is neither illegal nor a breach of contract.
-It does not "violate" the due-on-sale clause in the underlying deed of trust.
+Owner financing while a loan is in place is neither illegal nor a breach of contract.
+It does not violate the due-on-sale clause in the underlying deed of trust.
 If you look carefully at the typical lender’s documents, you will see that they usually do not prohibit a transfer of property without the lender’s consent.
 They generally state that if the borrower transfers the property without the lender’s permission then the lender may, if it so chooses, declare the loan due.
-Look at paragraph 18 of the Fannie Mae/Freddie Mac Uniform Deed of Trust:
+Read Due-on-Sale in Texas.

 Owner finance, though more limited and regulated than ever before, is nonetheless alive and well in Texas.
-Greater consumer protection has been achieved by Texas Property Code Sec.
+Greater consumer protection has been achieved by Prop.
+Code Sec.
 5.061, the S.A.F.E.
-Act, and Dodd-Frank, but these measures have also had the effect of significantly raising closing costs, particularly if an RMLO intermediary agent is involved.
+Act, and Dodd-Frank, but these measures have also had the effect of raising closing costs, particularly if an RMLO intermediary agent is involved.
 Consult a qualified real estate attorney before entering into a sales contract calling for owner finance and never use forms off the internet to set up a wrap or land trust.
-Liability under the revised Texas Property Code is just too great to take the risk.
+Liability for sellers under the revised Property Code is too great to take the risk.

 Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and expressly retained in writing to do so.